Table of Contents

 #3 – The Strong, Sensitive Boy: Help Your Son Become a Happy, Confident Man by Ted Zeff

-Does your son tend to be disturbed by loud noises, violence, and crowds, fearful of new situations, easily hurt by criticism, or hesitant about playing aggressive games?
-Your son may be one of the 20 percent of all boys with a finely tuned nervous system.
-Our sensitive boys tend to be creative, kind, and gentle, appreciating beauty and feeling love deeply.
-Therefore, it’s particularly challenging for sensitive boys to grow up in a culture where boys are taught to act tough, aggressive, and unemotional.
+Is your son often bothered by loud noises, violence, and crowds?
+Does he display fear in new situations, get easily hurt by criticism, or show hesitation toward playing aggressive games?
+It’s possible that your son falls into the 20 percent of boys with a finely tuned nervous system.
+These sensitive boys are often creative, kind, and gentle, with a deep appreciation for beauty and a profound capacity for love.
+However, growing up in a culture that emphasizes toughness, aggression, and emotional detachment poses a particular challenge for them.

-In this groundbreaking book, psychologist Ted Zeff explores the unique challenges of sensitive boys, showing parents, educators, and mentors how to help sensitive boys grow into strong, happy, and confident men.
-Dr. Zeff offers practical advice on how to help your son increase his self-esteem and thrive in the family, at school, with friends, and in sports.
+In this innovative book, psychologist Ted Zeff explores the distinct challenges faced by sensitive boys.
+He provides guidance for parents, educators, and mentors on how to support these boys in developing into strong, happy, and confident men.
+Dr. Zeff offers practical advice on enhancing your son’s self-esteem and helping him thrive in various aspects of life, including within the family, at school, with friends, and in sports.

 #4 – Understanding the Highly Sensitive Child: Seeing an Overwhelming World through Their Eyes by James Williams